Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 To meet the goals established by SuperLife, the proposed program aims to reduce health risks and mortality rates among policyholders by offering a unique way to reward policyholders for their healthy behaviours.
-This will allow SuperLife to manage their risk exposure while enhancing their value proposition and ethically promoting healthy behaviours.
+This will allow SuperLife to manage their risk exposure while ethically promoting healthy behaviours with an enhanced value proposition.
 The program supports strives for long-term sustainability and integrates data collection to facilitate this.
-Zoro's findings are supported by strong evidence that preventative screening services are associated with improved health outcomes and lower rates of mortality.
+The proposed program is supported by strong evidence that preventative screening services are associated with improved health outcomes and lower rates of mortality.

 ---